Date: 18th March 2022 (version 002)

-Everyone has the right to expect a positive experience and a good treatment outcome.
-In the event of concern or complaint, service users have a right to be listened to and to be treated with respect.
-As an authorised provider, Allergy London will manage complaints properly so user concerns are dealt with appropriately.
+Everyone has the right to expect a positive experience and the best possible chance of a good treatment outcome.
+In the event of a concern or complaint, service users have a right to be listened to and to be treated with respect.
+As a responsible provider, Allergy London will manage complaints correctly so user concerns are dealt with appropriately.

 If you are unhappy with our facilities or service, we want to know about it as soon as possible.
 We will then investigate the situation so that we can explain, apologise and take positive action where necessary.
-The person responsible for handling complaints is the Registered Manager Professor Adam Fox and you may email him at firstname.lastname@example.org .
+The person responsible for directing complaints to is the Practice Manager, Caroline Green and you may email her at email@example.com.

-Please provide details of what you are unhappy about, including the date and names of any staff who were involved.
+Please provide details of what you are unhappy about, including the date and names of any staff members who were involved.
 Your written complaint will be acknowledged within 3 working days, unless a full response can be provided within 5 working days.
+You will be contacted by the consultant you have seen in order to try and reach a satisfactory resolution.

-If we are unable to reach a satisfactory local resolution, you may contact the Independent Sector Complaints Adjudication Service (ISCAS) who provide an independent complaint review service to patients/service users who remain dissatisfied.
+If we are unable to reach a satisfactory local resolution through Stage 1 or Stage 2, you may contact the Centre for Effective Dispute Resolution International Dispute (CEDR) who provide an independent complaint review service to patients/service users who remain dissatisfied.

 Their details are: